svenluijten/svenluijten.com/source/_concerts/eminem-revival-tour.md

 something to the effect of "What's up Amsterdam!!!" while we were in Nijmegen, nowhere near Amsterdam by Dutch standards.
 Thankfully Em corrected him a couple of times.

+![Eminem](/assets/images/eminem.jpg)

 What a show.
 Eminem is such a prolific artist that I'm glad I saw him live at least once before his inevitable retirement.
 Standout tracks he did were _Rap God_, _Fast Lane_ together with Royce Da 5'9", and _Forever_.

-![Eminem](/assets/images/eminem.jpg)
+The girl next to me was surprised to see I knew _all_ the words to _Forever_.
+I'll take that as a compliment.